Albertopga/mkot-Angular/README.md

 ## components structure
 app-component
-  app-table --> represent the game table
+\tapp-table --> represent the game table
     app-start --> where select the number of players app-board --> it's where the board, monsters, and dice are painted. in short, it is the game screen app-monsters --> it´s the container where there are as many app-monster as the number selected at the app-start